 Ray O’Connell, married to Deirdre’s brother Emmett, remembers the day of the wedding:

-“The Dubliners formed an arch with their instruments as they left the church following the wedding, and it was on to Howth Tavern, where the owners threw the bride and groom a reception.
+“The Dubliners formed an arch with their instruments as the couple left the church following the wedding, and then it was on to Howth Tavern where the owners threw the bride and groom a reception.
 Eleanor wore black but Emmett had taken her in to Brown Thomas and bought her a white lace bolero, which she wore over the black, with white nylons and black shoes.